Andrew-Jones657/andrew-jones657.github.io/Columbia_Remote.md

 <figcaption> Figure 6.
 Specific Landsat Imagery to Detect Urban Features for 2000 and 2024  </figcaption>
 </figure> <br>

+<p> Next, the remote sensing imagery can be classified using GEE.   </p> <br>

 <h3> Classifying Imagery in Google Earth Engine </h3> <br>

+<p> The training data from Figure 3 and the spectral band combinations from Figure 6 can be used as parameters for the land classification algorithm.
+Additionally, a rectangular boundary can be drawn to limit the export results to areas around Boone County.
+The results of the algorithm are presented in Figure 7 below.
+The JavaScript code to replicate this workflow can be found at the bottom of this web page. </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/6Wbbi9S.jpeg" alt="Raw Land Use" style="width:100%;max-width:625px">
 <figcaption> Figure 7.
 The Land Use Layers from Google Earth Engine  </figcaption>
 </figure> <br>

+<p> Visually, the land classification algorithm performed well in terms of identifying actual urban areas, water, and treetops.
+The difference between pastoral and agriculture was more discrete, so those two classifications are more comingled.
+One challenge with Columbia is the amount of tree cover in some old neighborhoods west of downtown – these neighborhoods may be classified as something other than urban due to the prolific tree cover present.
+Fortunately, since this study is looking at newly developed neighborhoods, this should not present too many issues. </p> <br>

+<p> While a simple visual analysis is helpful in quickly determining whether a land classification algorithm was successful, there are also proper methods of quantifying the algorithm’s quality.
+A confusion matrix can be used to evaluate the quality of the land use classification scheme with more statistical rigor.  </p> <br>

 <h3> The Confusion Matrix </h3> <br>